Anthropology looks deeply into the human experience, into what make us uniquely human.

-Anthropology Undergraduate Program
+Anthropology Undergraduate Degree Program

-The aim of the anthropology major is threefold: (1) to prepare for graduate school those students who wish to work professionally in anthropology; (2) to prepare students for careers in secondary education or in social work; and (3) to provide a background in behavioral studies for students who desire a broad education in either the biological or the social sciences.
+Anthropology is the study of humans in the broadest sense: biological, sociocultural, and historical.
+The aim of the anthropology major at UCSB is threefold: (1) to prepare for graduate school those students who wish to work professionally in anthropology; (2) to prepare students for careers in secondary education or in social work; and (3) to provide a background in behavioral studies for students who desire a broad education in either the biological or the social sciences.

 We offer B.A. degrees in three emphases: Archaeology, Biological Anthropology, and Cultural Anthropology as well as a B.A. in Anthropology without an emphasis.
 Students may declare the major after completing two anthropology courses.
 An anthropology minor is also available.
 An overall 2.0 grade-point average is required.
 All major courses must be completed on a letter-graded basis.